Skip to main content

 Thumbnail: X-ray diffraction from the crystal of a protein (hen egg lysozyme) produced this interference pattern.
 Analysis of the pattern yields information about the structure of the protein. (credit: “Del45”/Wikimedia Commons)

-This page titled 4: Diffraction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4: Diffraction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.